Law of the Border: Restoration

 The film was restored in 2011 by the World Cinema Foundation at Cineteca di Bologna/L'Immagine Ritrovata Laboratory.
 Unfortunately only one copy of the film survived the 1980 Turkish coup d'état, and all other copies were seized and destroyed.
-The one remaining copy was badly scratched filled with mid-frame slices, is missing a few frames, and has suffered deterioration due to it being on color stock film while the film is in black and white.
+The one remaining copy was badly scratched filled with mid-frame slices, is missing a few frames, and has suffered deterioration due to it being on colour stock film while the film is in black and white.
 Due to these problems the end result is not a beautifully restored print and the sound fades and even cuts at times, yet the movie and story still work as do the film's continuity and dialogue.

 Impact

 Law of the Border was the beginning of "New Cinema" in Turkey; it was realistic, and focused on social and economic problems and was a 180 turn from the non-realistic movies made in Turkey before it.
 While not to be placed in the Euro western or Spaghetti Western categories, the film is along the lines of a western picture.